Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 -- Understands how to bypass modern protection mechanisms such as DEP, ASLR, Canaries, CFI, Isolated Heaps, WAFs, etc.
 -- Has specialized knowledge in specific technologies.
 (Vehicles, IoT Devices, Firmware, etc) -- Can be found writing papers and providing talks at hacker conventions.
+-- May have knowledge in Malware Analysis and deobfuscating hardened malware.